JuanCa85/customer-churn-prediction/README.md

 - Identify high-risk customer segments
 - Generate actionable insights to improve retention

+### 💡 Key Takeaway

+Customer engagement and tenure are the strongest predictors of churn, suggesting that early-stage customer experience and continuous interaction are critical for retention.

 ---

 ## 💼 Business Impact

 This model enables businesses to:

-- Identify high-risk customers before churn happens
+- Identify high-risk customers before churn occurs
-- Prioritize retention efforts based on data-driven insights
-- Potentially reduce churn rate by targeting the most vulnerable segments
+- Focus retention efforts on the most vulnerable segments

-By applying this model, companies can improve customer lifetime value and reduce revenue loss.
+- Improve customer lifetime value through targeted strategies

+If implemented, this approach can significantly reduce churn rates and protect revenue streams.

 ### 🔍 Key Drivers of Churn